mozilla-services/qdo/docs/config.rst

     The other value is `all`, which gets a list of all partitions from Queuey and assigns them to this worker.

+status_queue
+    The uuid of a special queue used for tracking the processing status for all other queues.
+This queue must not contain normal messages.

+error_queue
+    The uuid of a special queue used for tracking failed jobs for all other queues.
+This queue must not contain normal messages.

 ids
     Only used when the policy is `manual`.
 A new-line separated list of partitions, for example::